 Keywords and hashtags is just a technique, though if used professionally within your description it can make your pins to be found often.

 Finally but not least, don’t leave users guessing.
 Include CTA in your pins which prompts users to engage.
-Probably you are directing them to your blog, to buy your products, sign-up, or just to follow you on Pinterest.
+Probably you are directing them to your blog, to buy your products, services, sign-up, or just to follow you on Pinterest.
 Whichever way just place it on your pins.

 With the highlighted points you can’t go wrong on how Pinterest works whether on phone/PC.
 If it is your first time, you will realize Pinterest is a goldmine that can scale your business to another level.